anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 ## 1.1.2 Project Goals and Purpose
 The goal of the task force is to develop a robust infrastructure model and a limited discrete set of architectures built on that model that can be tested and validated for use across the  entire member community.
 The community, which is made up of a cross section of global operators and supporting vendors alike, was created to support the development, deployment and management of NFV applications faster and more easily.

-To put this effort in perspective, over the past few years, the telecom industry has been going through a massive technology revolution by embracing software defined networking and cloud architecture principles, in pursuit of the goal of achieving more flexibility, agility and operational efficiency.
-At a high level, the main objective of NFV (Network Function Virtualization) is the ability to use general purpose standard COTS (Commercial off the Shelf) compute, memory and storage hardware platforms to run multiple VNFs (Virtualised Network Functions).
-VNFs is the general term that covers any type of virtualized application wiether it be in the form of a Virtual Machine (VM) or a containerized application.
-Earlier common infrastructure models built on the previous assumption that networking applications are typically built on discrete hardware, do not offer the level of flexibility and agility needed for the support of newer networking technologies such as 5G, intelligent networks and Edge computing.
-By running network applications as software rather than on purpose-built hardware, as it has been done since the early 1990’s, the operators aspire to realize operational efficiencies, and capital expense savings.
-These Software Defined Network (SDN) applications are increasingly being used by telecom operators to support their internal and customer facing network infrastructures.
-The need for a common model across the industry to facilitate more rapid adoption is clear.

-One of major challenges holding back the more rapid and widespread adoption of NFV is that VNF vendors, while building or designing their virtualized services (whether it be VoLTE, EPC, or popular customer facing enterprise services such as SD WAN (Software Defined Wide Area Network), are making their own infrastructure assumptions and requirements, often with custom design parameters.
-This leaves the operators being forced to build complex integrations of various vendor/function specific silos which are incompatible with each other and might possibly have different and conflicting operating models.
-In addition, this makes the onboarding and certification processes of VNFs (coming from different vendors) hard to automate and standardise.

 All of this had led to a growing awareness of the need to develop more open models and validation mechanisms to bring the most value to telco operators as well as vendors, by agreeing on a standard set of infrastructure profiles to use for the underlying infrastructure to support VNF applications across the industry and telecom community at large.
-To achieve this goal, the NFVI environment needs to be fully abstracted via APIs and other mechanisms to the VNFs so that both developers of the NFV applications and the operators managing the environments can benefit from the flexibility that the disaggregation of the underlying infrastructure offers.
+To achieve this goal, the NFVI environment needs to be fully abstracted via APIs and other mechanisms to the VNFs so that both developers of the VNF applications and the operators managing the environments can benefit from the flexibility that the disaggregation of the underlying infrastructure offers.

 The next step after the NFVI Reference Model has been identified and developed is to take the general model, which is purposely designed to be able to be applied to a number of technologies, and apply it to a discrete number of concrete and ultimately deployable Reference Architecture platforms.
 The intention is to chose the reference architectures carefully so that there will only be a small set of architectures that meets the specific requirements for supporting NFV and Telecom specific applications.
 Per the principles laid out in the Reference Model documentation, the Reference Architectures need to meet the following criteria as much as is practical:

   - Initially should be based on widely established technology and systems used in the Telecom Industry.
 This will help ensure a faster adoption rate because the operators are already familiar with the technology and might even have systems in production.
 Another advantage to this approach is a project faster development cycle.
   - Subsequent architectures should be based on either additional established or promising emerging technologies that are chosen by the community members.

 <a name="1.1.3"></a>
 ## 1.1.3 Common NFVI Benefits
 By providing a pre-defined environment with common capabilities, applications are able to be developed and deployed more rapidly.
-In addition, the common infrastructure can be optimized for various workloads, such as IT (Information Technology), NFV, AI (Artificial Intelligence), and other future workload types as new technologies emerge.
+In addition, the common infrastructure can be optimized for various workloads, such as IT (Information Technology), VNF, AI (Artificial Intelligence), and other future workload types as new technologies emerge.
 The benefits of this approach are:

 - Configuration automation over customization
   - By abstracting the infrastructure capabilities as much as possible, operators are able to use common infrastructure platforms across all VNF vendors.